mxc-commons/znd-servicemanager/README.md

 ##License

-mxc-servicemanager is released under the New BSD License.
+mxc-servicemanager is provided under the New BSD License.
 See `license.txt`.

+## Copyright Acknowledgement

+If you want to contribute his library will acknowledge your copyright on significant changes.
+Please add your copyright notice to copyrights.md specifying the particular things you hold the copyright for in `copyrights.md`.
+The only restriction for copyright claims is that you license the things you supply under the New BSD License, the license under which this library is generally provided.

 ## Benchmarks